Skip to Content

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Honestly, the most challenging part of this recipe is the necessary wait for the cake to cool before adding the thick layers of cream cheese frosting.
+Honestly, the most challenging part of this recipe is waiting for the cake to cool before adding the thick layers of cream cheese frosting.

 Below are the ingredients and tools you’ll need.
 Note that the full printable recipe card is at the bottom of the page.